PlanB-Network/bitcoin-educational-content/courses/cyp201/en.md

 ---
-name: Introduction to Bitcoin Cryptography
+name: Introduction to the Cryptographic Algorithms of Bitcoin
 goal: Understand the creation of a Bitcoin wallet from a cryptographic perspective
 objectives:
   - Demystify cryptography terminology related to Bitcoin.